4f3rg4n/CTF-Events-Writeups/Potluck-CTF-2023/House_Of_Water_Smallbin_Variant.md

 The tcache structure contains two parts -- counts and entries.
 The counts array tracks how many entries exist in each tcache bin's linked list stored in the entries array.

-The entries linked list are protected with a "protect pointers" mechanism which prevents attackers from partial overwrites or faking pointers into the tcache bin, this protection does not apply to the tcache bins' pointers array.
+The entries linked list is protected with a "protect pointers" mechanism which prevents attackers from partial overwrites or faking pointers into the tcache bin, this protection does not apply to the tcache bins' pointers array.

-The tcache itself is stored in the heap as a 0x290-sized chunk (after added 0x10 of heap metadata to it).
+The tcache itself is stored in the heap as a 0x290-sized chunk (after adding 0x10 of heap metadata to it).

-Because of the libc allocate the tcache structure it is placed at the start of the heap before any other allocation of the program, so any other allocations will be in higher addresses then the tcache.
+Because libc allocates the tcache structure it is placed at the start of the heap before any other allocation of the program, so any other allocations will be in higher addresses than the tcache.

 # Crafting Fake Chunk
 In this part, we will discuss how we create that fake chunk both in the original House of Water technique and in the small-bin variant.